The new Nest Doorbell is a smarter video doorbell that costs less | CNN Underscored

-Google’s Nest division has finally refreshed its home security camera lineup, releasing a new doorbell, indoor/outdoor camera, a floodlight camera and an indoor camera.
+Google’s Nest division has finally refreshed its home security camera lineup, releasing a new doorbell, an indoor/outdoor camera, a floodlight camera and an indoor camera.

 And we installed the Nest Doorbell on our home nearly a week ago now and have learned a lot about Google’s latest home security product along the way.
 It brings a new design, is now managed through the Google Home (instead of the Nest app) and provides delivery notifications for free — all while still delivering the same high-quality video doorbell experience of the Nest Aware.